Mohs Surgery & Dermatology Frequently Asked Questions

 Am I in good hands?

 Dr. Dhir is a nationally recognized expert in both Mohs surgery and facial reconstruction.
-His colleagues have repeatedly elected him to both Best Doctors in America and Castle Connolly's Top Doctors - recognitions that place Dr. Dhir in the top 4 to 7% of all U.S. board-certified physicians, respectively.
+Since 2003, his colleagues have repeatedly elected him to both Best Doctors in America and Castle Connolly's Top Doctors - recognitions that place Dr. Dhir in the top 4 to 7% of all U.S. board-certified physicians, respectively.

 How long will it take?